-- (1) Eligibility for Normal Retirement Benefit.
-To be eligible to receive a normal retirement benefit from the plan, a participant must: - (A) Have attained the age of sixty-two (62); - (B) Applied for retirement benefits as provided by applicable laws and regulations; and - (C) Earned eight (8) or more vested years of service. - (2) Benefit to Non-LAGERS Participants.
+(1) Eligibility for Normal Retirement Benefit.
+To be eligible to receive a normal retirement benefit from the plan, a participant must:

+(A) Have attained the age of sixty-two (62);

+(B) Applied for retirement benefits as provided by applicable laws and regulations; and(C) Earned eight (8) or more vested years

+(c) Earlied eight (8) of more vested years of service.

+(2) Benefit to Non-LAGERS Participants.
 The normal retirement benefit of a participant who is not a member of the Local Government Employees' Retirement System (LAGERS) shall be a monthly benefit in the normal form of benefit equal to the greater of:

-- (A) Twenty-four dollars (\$24) multiplied by years of creditable service, up to a maximum of twenty-five (25) years; or - (B) An amount determined according to the following formula:
+(A) Twenty-four dollars (\$24) multiplied by years of creditable service, up to a maximum of twenty-five (25) years; or

+(B) An amount determined according to the following formula:

-((TRR \times AFC) - PSSA) \times (CS/25) Where:
+$((TRR \times AFC) - PSSA) \times (CS/25)$

+Where:

-TRR is the participant's target replacement
+TRR is the participant's target replacement ratio;